The Modern (building complex)

 In 2016 an agreement was made with the town that The Modern and Hudson Lights would make Payments in Lieu of Taxes (PILOT).
 Developers of the project, SJP Properties, are funding the construction of new sewer lines to the town to accommodate the new residents created by the development.
 An approximately 2 acre area between the buildings was deeded back to the borough for use as public park.
 It does not include units which contribute to the boroughs affordable state required housing stock.
 The borough also anticipated traffic issues and a larger school population due to the new residents.

-The project contains 75,000 square feet of indoor and outdoor amenities: an infinity pool, barbecue stations, basketball and volleyball courts, a lawn with an outdoor jumbotron, a screening room, a residents lounge, a business center, a spa/sauna, a fitness center, indoor and outdoor children's play areas, a covered dog walk and pet spa, a golf simulation room and a karaoke/gaming room.
+The project contains 75,000 square feet of indoor and outdoor amenities: an infinity pool, barbecue stations, basketball and volleyball courts, a lawn with an outdoor jumbotron, screening room, residents' lounge, business center, spa/sauna, fitness center, indoor and outdoor children's play areas, a covered dog walk and pet spa, golf simulation room, and karaoke/gaming room.